Head Camp Coordinator

 Depending on the H.C.C.’s experience, they may need to meet with Michaela Foundation management for bespoke training and guidance face-to-face.

 First aid training is optional but advised.
-As least two members of each team must be first aid trained.
-If you are already trained in First Aid, or, are a trained healthcare professional with first aid; you won’t need to attend this training.
+As least two members of the team must be first aid trained.
+If you are already trained in First Aid, or, are a trained healthcare professional; you won’t need to attend this training.
 However, you will need to provide evidence of your completed training.

 Skills you will develop: